kchang8/cpsc349_project1/README.md

 ?>

 ```
+4. Save the file.
 3. Start your server
+4. Type the following into your web browser: localhost/cpsc349_project1/
+5. Select and Run the inittables.php file
-4. Type the following into your web browser: localhost/cpsc349_project1/landing
+6. Type the following into your web browser: localhost/cpsc349_project1/landing

 # How to Use Paw Me